 Where did you go to school?

 My degrees are an AA in Graphic Design from McDowell Technical Community College, Bachelors of the Fine Arts from Savannah College of Art and Design, AA in General Education from Fayetteville Technical Community College, and an AAS in Funeral Services (for those not in the know, that’s dual funeral directing and embalming) from Fayetteville Technical Community College.
-Additionally I hold a metric ton of professional certifications because much like a crow, I never seem to stop being curious about the world and just love learning things.
+Additionally I hold a metric ton of utterly unrelated professional certifications because much like a crow, I never seem to stop being curious about the world and just love learning things.

 Are you affiliated with any certain traditions?